JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * Almost all resources are read synchronously in the caller thread.
 The only exceptions are raw files and all of the resources on the JS platform that are read asynchronously.
 * Reading big raw files, like long videos, as a stream is not supported yet.
-Use separate files on the user device and read them with the file system API, for example, the [kotlinx-io](https://github.com/Kotlin/kotlinx-io) library.
+  Use the [`getUri()`](#accessing-resources-from-external-libraries) function to pass separate files to a system API, for example, the [kotlinx-io](https://github.com/Kotlin/kotlinx-io) library.
 * Multimodule projects are generally not supported yet, but resources in the top-level application module are available.
 The JetBrains team is working on adding this functionality in future releases.
   For now, store all resources in the main application module.
 * The publication of Compose Multiplatform libraries with resources is not supported yet.
 The JetBrains team is working